 Over the last few days, we received and read reports saying that several Tor relays were seized by government officials.
 We do not know why the systems were seized, nor do we know anything about the methods of investigation which were used.
 Specifically, there are reports that three systems of Torservers.net disappeared and there is another report by an independent relay operator.

-Commenting on this case, ARS Technica noted:
+Commenting on this case, ARS Technica noted in 2014:

 On July 4, the Tor Project identified a group of Tor relays that were actively trying to break the anonymity of users by making changes to the Tor protocol headers associated with their traffic over the network.

 The rogue relays were set up on January 30, 2014—just two weeks after Blake Benthall allegedly announced he had taken control of Silk Road 2.0 and shortly after the Homeland Security undercover officer who infiltrated Silk Road 2.0 began getting paid to be a site administrator.
 The relays not only could have de-anonymized some users, but they also “probably tried to learn who published hidden service descriptors, which would allow the attackers to learn the location of that hidden service,” Tor project leader Roger Dingledine wrote in a July 30 blog post.

 The fundamental issue here is there is no real quality control mechanism for vetting Tor relay operators.
 Not only is there no authentication mechanism for setting up relays, but the operators themselves can also remain anonymous.

 Assuming that some Tor nodes are data collection tools, it would also be safe to assume that many different governments are involved in data collection, such as the Chinese, Russian, and US governments.